SuperTapood/Cudheart/README.md

 Currently, no actual CUDA kernels are implemented, but they will be in the future.

-- [ ] add destroy boolean parameter when converting objects
+- [ ] add print statements to the test module
 - [ ] add the rest of matrix creation functions
 - [ ] test matrix creation and conversion
 - [ ] add documentation